-The new, alternate test replaces what was called the "hostile presumption" in the old rules for non-negotiated transactions.
-Under the alternate test, a third-party bidder in a non-negotiated tender or exchange offer may assume that U.S. ownership in the target company is no more than 10% or 40% so long as:
+The new alternate test replaces what was called the "hostile presumption" in the old rules for nonnegotiated transactions.
+Under the alternate test, a third-party bidder in a non-negotiated tender or exchange offer may assume that US ownership in the target company is no more than 10 percent or 40 percent so long as:

-- 1. Average daily trading volume in the United States does not exceed 10% or 40% of the average daily trading volume worldwide over a twelve-month period ending no more than 60 days before the announcement of the transaction, and - 2.
-The bidder has no reason to know that actual U.S. ownership is inconsistentwith that figure (either based on the issuer's annual filings with the SEC or foreign regulators made public before announcement of the transaction or based on the bidder's actual or imputed knowledge from other sources).
+Average daily trading volume in the United States does not exceed 10 percent or 40 percent of the average daily trading volume worldwide over a twelve-month period ending no more

+- than 60 days before the announcement of the transaction; and - The bidder has no reason to know that actual US ownership is inconsistent with that figure (either based on the issuer's annual filings with the SEC or foreign regulators made public before announcement of the transaction or based on the bidder's actual or imputed knowledge from other sources).

-For an acquiror in a negotiated transaction to rely on the alternate test, the subject securities must also have a "primary trading market", meaning that at least 55% of the trading volume take place in one jurisdiction (or two, if the trading in at least one of the foreign jurisdictions is larger than the trading in the United States) during a recent twelve-month period.
+For an acquiror in a negotiated transaction to rely on the alternate test, the subject securities also must have a "primary trading market," meaning that at least 55 percent of the trading volume take place in one jurisdiction (or two, if the trading in at least one of the foreign jurisdictions is larger than the trading in the United States) during a recent 12-month period.
 The primary trading market requirement does not apply to the alternate test in non-negotiated transactions.

-Under the second element of the alternate test above, an acquiror must consider information that the acquiror knows or has "reason to know" that the U.S. beneficial ownership exceeds 10% or 40% as applicable.
-This element of the alternate test provides that the cross-border exemption will not be available and the acquiror would be deemed to know information about U.S. ownership of the subject class that appears in any filing with the SEC or any regulatory authority in the issuer's home jurisdiction or the jurisdiction of its primary trading market, is available from the issuer, is publicly available from sources reasonably accessible at a low cost, or is obtained from a third-party information provider and other advisers engaged by the parties to the transaction that have provided information about U.S. ownership.
+Under the second element of the alternate test above, an acquiror must consider information that the acquiror knows or has "reason to know" that the US beneficial ownership exceeds 10 percent or 40 percent as applicable.
+This element of the alternate test provides that the cross-border exemption will not be available and the acquiror would be deemed to know information about US ownership of the subject class that appears in any filing with the SEC or any regulatory authority in the issuer's home jurisdiction or the jurisdiction of its primary trading market, is available from the issuer, is publicly available from sources reasonably accessible at a low cost, or is obtained from a third-party information provider and other advisers engaged by the parties to the transaction that have provided information about US ownership.
 However, this does not require the issuer or acquiror to engage these third parties, only that the acquiror take into account information obtained from a third-party information provider.
 Additionally, information acquired after public announcement will not disqualify an acquiror from relying on the cross-border exemptions.

-C. Changes to Eligibility Test For Rights Offerings
+Changes to Eligibility Test for Rights Offerings

-Similar changes apply to the calculation of U.S. ownership for rights offerings.
-Issuers may now calculate U.S. ownership as of a date no more than 60 days before and 30 days after the record date for the rights offering.
+Similar changes apply to the calculation of US ownership for rights offerings.
+Issuers may now calculate US ownership as of a date no more than 60 days before and 30 days after the record date for the rights offering.
 The reference point for the calculation remains the record date, which is appropriate for rights offerings.
-Additionally, the alternate test for calculating U.S. ownership is now available for issuers unable to conduct this look-through analysis.
+Additionally, the alternate test for calculating US ownership is now available for issuers unable to conduct this look-through analysis.

-IV.
-Changes to Tier I Exemptions: Expanded Exemption From Exchange Act Rule 13e-3
+Expanded Exemption from Exchange Act Rule 13E-3